Skip to content

 The reaction is executed on copies of input monomers, ensuring original structures remain unchanged.

 Port Selection Philosophy: Reacter does NOT handle port selection.
-The caller must explicitly specify which ports to connect via port_L and port_R.
+The caller must explicitly specify which port atoms to connect via port_atom_L and port_atom_R (locate them with :func:molpy.reacter.find_port).
 Ports are marked directly on atoms using the "port" or "ports" attribute.
 This makes the reaction execution deterministic and explicit.

 Attributes: